guilhermeugenio/guilhermeugenio/README.md

-👋 Hi, I'm Guilherme Eugênio. \n
+👋 Hi, I'm Guilherme Eugênio.

-👀 I’m interested in mobile development and machine learning. \n 🌱 Currently learning about functional safety engineering. \n 💼 Working as an engineer in functional safety at Ford. \n 🎓 Studying Bachelor of Science in Exact and Technological Sciences at UFRB. \n 💡 Passionate about innovation and technology.
+👀 I’m interested in mobile development and machine learning.

+🌱 Currently learning about functional safety engineering.

+💼 Working as an engineer in functional safety at Ford.

+🎓 Studying Bachelor of Science in Exact and Technological Sciences at UFRB.

+💡 Passionate about innovation and technology.

 <!---